 When the whole family is cooped up inside for extended periods of time, you may find it difficult to come up with new activities for your family and pets.

 Fortunately, there are a number of enrichment activities you can set up indoors for both cats and dogs and some can even involve the kids.
-These activities can provide your pet with much-needed mental stimulation and help prevent boredom, which can lead to destructive behaviors if left unchecked.
+These activities can provide your pet with much-needed mental stimulation and help prevent boredom, which can lead to destructive behaviours if left unchecked.

 1. Designated Together Time